-I became faschinated with Nutcrackers when my 3 year old discovered them and lit up everytime he came near one.
+I became fascinated with Nutcrackers when my 3-year old discovered them and lit up everytime he came near one.
 I know this is a Christmas Lights blog but let’s be crazy and think about our little wooden friends.

 Now what do you think of when you hear the term ‘nutcracker’?
 You probably envision the tool that somewhat resembles pliers.
 These functional nutcrackers feature two steel fingers (for lack of a better word) joined at a pivot point next to which you insert your nut and squeeeeeeze.
 They can be used to crack not only nuts, but also for cracking the shells of sea creatures such as lobster and crab.

 And now for historical data…….. putting on professor jacket……